imrefazekas/harcon/README.md

-For amqp integration, please check this: [harcon-amqp](https://github.com/imrefazekas/harcon-amqp) For sqs integration, please check this: [harcon-sqs](https://github.com/imrefazekas/harcon-sqs) For mqtt integration, please check this: [harcon-mqtt](https://github.com/imrefazekas/harcon-mqtt) For kafka integration, please check this: [harcon-kafka](https://github.com/imrefazekas/harcon-kafka)
+For amqp integration, please check this: [harcon-amqp](https://github.com/imrefazekas/harcon-amqp) For sqs integration, please check this: [harcon-sqs](https://github.com/imrefazekas/harcon-sqs) For mqtt integration, please check this: [harcon-mqtt](https://github.com/imrefazekas/harcon-mqtt) For nats.io integration, please check this: [harcon-nats](https://github.com/imrefazekas/harcon-nats)

 - __Tracking__: you can monitor every message delivered (request or response) by only few lines of code